proteanx/electrumx/docs/environment.rst

   Bandwidth usage is gradually reduced over time by "refunding" a proportional part of the limit every now and then.

-  Note from ElectronX maintainers: Despite what the above paragraphs claim, there is nothing in the codebase for rate-limiting abusive clients via sleep calls or any such thing.

 .. envvar:: SESSION_TIMEOUT

   An integer number of seconds defaulting to 600.
 Sessions with no